backbonesk/chaching/README.md

 		// General error with authentication or the response/notification itself.
 	}

-When using Poštová banka's iTerminal servie, there is an option of refunding part or full payment that has been successfuly completed before.
+When using Poštová banka's iTerminal service or Tatra banka's CardPay service, there is an option of refunding part or full payment that has been successfully completed before.
+Poštová banka supports only one refund per transaction, in case of CardPay you may refund in as many steps as you'd like until sum of all refunds reaches the amount of original transaction.

 	try
 	{